ADL-X/LLAVIDAL/README.md

 ```
 each pose feature is of the dimension 216 x 256

-The object features are like
+The object features are structured as
 ```
 Object Features
 ├── 001_001_video_001_object.pkl